oroinc/documentation/user_guide/export_import.rst

 Export
 -------

-A functionality is provided to easily export a .csv file from the grid:
+A functionality enables export of the entity details into  a .csv file.

 In order to export the .csv file:

-- Go to the grid and click **Export** button.
+- Go to the grid and
+  - Click :guilable:`Export` button to export all the fields assigned for export for all the entity records or
+  - Click :guilable:`Export Grid`button to export the table that correspond to the grid

 - *"Export started.
 Please wait"* message will appear at the top of the screen.

 - As soon as the export has finished the message will change to: *"Export performed successfully, [number]